paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

   Achieving and maintaining that skill has costs.
   Hopefully this project reduces those.
 - Writing C Extensions is more time consuming than pure Python.
-  There is also the intellectual problem that you are dealing with Pure C/CPython/Python code which expects a lot of context switching.
+  There is also the intellectual problem that you are dealing with Pure C/CPython/Python code which requires a lot of context switching.
   This project proposes patterns of code that should reduce the cognitive overhead of all of that.
 - Testing C Extensions, whilst excellent at a high level, can be really tricky at a line-of-code level.